Education is vital for our future

 So while we anticipate building less overall space in the city, we will build more of what we use and less of what we don’t - and in a way that can be adapted easily in the future.

 Most courses in Creative Arts and Media, Health and Medicine, and Marine and Antarctic Studies have been delivered in the Hobart CBD for some time.
-Courses in Business and Economics, and University College, are in the process of moving to the CBD.
-Other courses traditionally delivered at Sandy Bay will continue to be offered there in 2022.
-If you choose to study face-to-face, your course coordinator will provide you with detailed information on where your course will be taught .
+Courses in Business and Economics, and University College, moved to the CBD between 2022-23.
+If you choose to study face-to-face, your course coordinator will provide you with detailed information on where your course will be taught.

 The move to the Hobart CBD will take place in phases until 2030.
 Over this period, different courses will move to the city at different times.
 Students will be given plenty of notice of campus changes and the University will support movement between campuses to make it as easy as possible.
 The new facilities in the CBD are being purpose built to the highest standards for contemporary learning.
 It is expected that other courses traditionally offered at Sandy Bay will continue to be delivered there for several years from 2022.